Duet Night Abyss Commission Guide

 • Bounty/Chase is recommended for a good mix of loot for your time, including a number of Carmine Globules.

 • Whatever Carmine Globules you have invested in a Demon Wedge can be fully recovered using the Extract function from Inventory.
-This is a SHORT TERM solution.
+This is a LIMITED solution.

 Excavation (Geniemon)

-• This can seem pretty tedious especially as you have to run quite far during the commission but there are shortcuts.
-The Covert Commission version seems to have less running.
+• This can seem pretty tedious especially as you have to run quite far during the commission but there are shortcuts as well as alternatives to making Coin.

-• The Excavation sites are basically the same once the map is loaded and they just cycle through the same locations.
+• The Excavation sites are basically the same once the map is loaded and they just pick from the same locations in each wave.

 • At the start of a new wave, it appears the game randomly picks from the locations again, so it might start at the location of the last excavation site.